Coronavirus Vaccine Updates: Debate over how to stop virus surge in upper Midwest

 U.S. calls for pause on Johnson & Johnson vaccine after clotting cases

-FDA and CDC recommending a pause in the use of the J&J vaccine after 6 cases of blood clots among women.
-The CDC will convene a meeting of the Advisory Committee on Immunization Practices (ACIP) on Wednesday to further review these cases and assess their potential significance.
+The FDA and CDC are recommending a pause in the use of the Johnson & Johnson vaccine after six cases of blood clots in women.
+The CDC will convene a meeting of the Advisory Committee on Immunization Practices on Wednesday to further review these cases and assess their potential significance.

 "Until that process is complete, we are recommending a pause in the use of this vaccine out of an abundance of caution," the CDC and FDA wrote in a joint statement.
 "This is important, in part, to ensure that the health care provider community is aware of the potential for these adverse events and can plan for proper recognition and management due to the unique treatment required with this type of blood clot."